Guide To Cold Water Paddling Gear

 Don't underestimate the difficulty of keeping your hands warm during a cold water immersion - it's a critical safety issue.
 In that situation, the first body part to become cold are your hands.
 This is because the only thing that keeps your hands warm is the circulation of warm blood from your body core.
 When you aren't dressed warmly enough, your body automatically reduces the flow of warm blood to your arms, legs, hands and feet.
 In cold water immersion, the hands are generally the first to go - and this can happen in a matter of minutes.

-Even if you’re wearing a top of the line dry suit with all the appropriate layers underneath, you’ll be completely helpless in the water if your hands become numb and useless.
+Even if you’re wearing a top-of-the-line dry suit with all the appropriate layers underneath, you’ll be completely helpless in the water if your hands become numb and useless.
 If your hands are numb, you can’t hold a paddle, attach a sprayskirt, operate a VHF radio or a cell phone, or assist in your own rescue.
 A good way to think about numb hands is to imaging wearing boxing gloves while paddling.
 You have zero manual dexterity.

 Neo mittens are warmer than gloves, but they should be paired with a lightweight neo glove in case you have to remove them temporarily - for example to use your phone.